denten-books/plain-text/0-chapter.md

 "thought thing" and each enacts a deconstruction---a literal taking apart---of that device.
 In the first chapter, I disassemble a copy machine.
 It helps illustrate the problem of digital copies.
-Subsequently, I reverse engineer an LCD screen.
-The screen reveals the conflicting properties of digital media as something simultaneously continuous and discrete.
+Subsequently, I reverse engineer an LCD screen, exposing the conflicting properties of digital media as something simultaneously continuous and discrete.
 In another chapter, I examine the innards of an electronic book reader to illustrate a discussion about depth and surface reading.
 In the later chapters, I analyze book and file storage systems, considered as "furnishings of the mind" that tell us something about the way we externalize our thoughts.
 The book concludes with the concept of the human as seen through the lens of the Unix operating system.